-According to Syracuse University, some students who are not enrolled on a full-time basis still qualify for federal grants.
+According to Syracuse University, some students who are not full-time still qualify for federal grants.
 Although the amounts are less because of the smaller number of credit hours, the money may or may not be enough to cover tuition.
-If you do not take enough classes to be considered a half-time student, you may not qualify for federal loans or other financial aid options.
+Additionally, if you do not take enough classes to be a half-time student, you may not qualify for federal loans or other financial aid options.
 For this reason, make sure that you can enroll in enough credits each term if you need financial aid to get through school.

 That individual will reach out to you to remind you.
 Since colleges understand that most half-time students are busy adults with hectic schedules, this benefit is one that can help you avoid grade penalties for late assignments.
 However, if you have an upcoming surgery or another setback, your professor will work with you to help you get assignments in or extend deadlines.
 If you have a hectic schedule, look for online colleges that will work with you in ways such as these.

 Going to an online school on a part-time basis is both possible and beneficial.
 The main potential drawbacks are slightly higher tuition rates at some schools and a longer time requirement to finish a degree program.
 Also, you may not have as many scholarship opportunities.